-Manchester's main stations are highlighted on the city map (PDF file, 137 KB).
+Manchester's main stations are highlighted on our city map (PDF file, 137 KB).

 Piccadilly station to Sackville Street

 The Sackville Street area of the campus is within five minutes' walk of Piccadilly Station.
-Leave the station via the Fairfield Street entrance (where the taxi rank is), cross London Road, and down Fairfield Street which is straight ahead of you.
+Leave the station via the Fairfield Street exit (where the taxi rank is), cross London Road, and down Fairfield Street, which is straight ahead of you.
 Continue down Fairfield Street and the Sackville Street building is on your left.

 Piccadilly station to Oxford Road